Creative Body-based Learning

 CBL is a long term strategy which is expected to inform education throughout South Australia in coming years.

-The 2017 CBL project utilises active and arts-based approaches to engage primary school students in learning the maths curriculum.
-Now in its second year, the program will see five professional artists working in eight schools engaging 750 young people in arts rich learning.
+In 2017 CBL project utilised active and arts-based approaches to engage primary school students in learning the maths curriculum.
+In 2017 the program involved five professional artists working in eight schools engaging 750 young people in arts rich learning.

 The CBL Project is a partner project led by Carclew, University of South Australia, The Department of Education and Child Development and was initiated by the ART Committee.